lerkab/lerkab/README.md

 # Hi, I'm Lera 👋

-Business Analyst with more than 2 years of commertial experience in Russian IT company.
-Master's Degree in Business Analytics from the Higher School of Economics.
+    💻 Business Analyst with more than 2 years of commertial experience in Russian IT company 👨🏻‍🎓 Master's Degree in Business Analytics from the Higher School of Economics 🧠 Proficient in time management

 <p align='center'>
    📫 How to reach me: <a href='mailto:vrkabaloeva@gmail.com'>vrkabaloeva@gmail.com</a>